abarker/dir-alias/README.rst

   string easily.

 * Optionally takes an arbitrary command string after `-c` to execute after performing the directory change.
-(When a command is passed in the directory argument is optional.
-A passed-in command can optionally take its own command-line arguments.)
+That command is only executed if the `cd` command returns success.
+A passed-in command can optionally take its own command-line arguments (see below).

+* When a command is passed with `-c` the directory argument is optional.
+When there is no directory argument the passed-in command is always executed.

 * Exports the function and variable so they can be used in shell scripts and subshells.